 Rachel received a Bachelor’s Degree in Biology from the University of Utah and her Master of Science in Genetic Counseling from the Northwestern University Graduate Program in Genetic Counseling (NUGPGC) in 1999.

 She became a diplomat of the American Board of Genetic Counseling in 2002.
 Rachel has been a practicing genetic counselor specializing in reproductive genetics for almost 20 years.

 She is an active faculty member with the NUGPGC and participates in the Accreditation Council for Genetic Counseling.

 Svetlana Lerner holds a Master’s degree in Biology and Genetics.
 As the supervising lab embryologist, Svetlana has published multiple papers in the IVF field since joining RGI in 1996.

 Yuri Ilkevitch, PhD

 Dr. Ilkevitch received his PhD in Molecular Genetics and Medical Virology.
 He has more than 20 years of experience in clinical IVF and human embryo biopsy for aneuploidy and single gene disorders genetic testing.
 Yuri has traveled around the world and US providing embryo biopsy service for RGI’s collaborating centers.
 This includes ICSI, polar body removal, day 3 blastomere biopsy, laser assisted Day 5-6 trophectoderm biopsy.

 He developed a unique Day 4 human embryo biopsy and Day 5 early blastocyst trophectoderm biopsy techniques without laser.
-He also can perform conversion of interphase blastomere nuclei into metaphase for human translocation diagnosis.
-For over twenty years Yuri has trained hundreds of IVF technicians to the different human embryo biopsy approaches.
+He can also perform conversion of interphase blastomere nuclei into metaphase for human translocation diagnosis.
+In his career, spanning over twenty years, Yuri has trained hundreds of IVF technicians to the different human embryo biopsy approaches.